Best First Phones for Kids (That Aren't Smartphones)

 CAT B40 — Most Rugged (Age 7+)

-£60 — Military-grade durability.
+~$60 — Military-grade durability.
 If your child is outdoorsy, sporty, or generally destructive, this phone will survive.
-30-day battery means you never worry about it dying at school.
+30-day battery means you never worry about it dying.

 Setting Up a Child's Dumb Phone